-where the last equation comes from the fact, that the $2-$lobe Delaunay tori converge to the homogenous torus with $\tau = \sqrt{3} i$ and there the image of $S^1$ for the limiting map $\tfrac{2\tau}{\pi i}\chi$ has perimeter $2.$ Since the period along $1 \in \Gamma_{spec}$ is necessarily integer valued because of the normalization in \eqref{weierstrass_zeta_L} it has to stay constant along the continuous family.
+The last equation reflects the fact that the $2$-lobed Delaunay tori converge to the homogenous torus with $\tau = \sqrt{3} i$ and there the image of $S^1$ for the limit map $\tfrac{2\tau}{\pi i}\chi$ has perimeter $2.$ For closed surfaces the period along $1 \in \Gamma_{spec}$ is necessarily an integer due to the normalization in \eqref{weierstrass_zeta_L}.
+Thus it remains constant along the continuous family. \\